 The Angkor Pass can only be purchased at the official ticket center, located 4 km away from Siem Reap town and open from 4.30am to 5.30pm every day.
 Tickets purchased from hotels, tour companies and other third parties are not valid.
 It’s not possible to purchase an Angkor Pass online.

-The entrance ticket must be paid in cash (US Dollars, Cambodian Riel, Thai Bath or Euro).
-Update: Paying by credit card is now also possible.
+The entrance ticket can be paid in cash (US Dollars, Cambodian Riel, Thai Bath, Euro) or by credit card (Discover, Visa, Mastercard, Union Pay, JCB, Diners Club).
 An on-site ATM is available to withdraw cash.

 You can’t purchase your entrance ticket upfront.
 Entrance tickets for a one-day visit are issued up to 5pm, tickets issued after 5pm are valid for the next day.